KingJamesSong/DifferentiableSVD/README.md

 In the task of global covaraince pooling, the SVD-Pad\'e achieves the best performances.
 You are free to try other methods in your research.

+## Usages
+See the [requirements.txt](https://github.com/KingJamesSong/DifferentiableSVD/blob/main/requirements.txt) for the required packages.

 ## Citation
 If you think the codes is helpful to your research, please consider cite our paper: